On this page:

-If your child is not able to return home when bail is granted a juvenile justice officer will help find a suitable place to stay.
+If your child is not able to return home when bail is granted a Youth Justice officer will help find a suitable place to stay.

 Your child will be kept in custody until their court appearance.
-Juveniles who are refused bail can only reapply for bail if they were not legally represented when the previous application was dealt with or if new facts or circumstances have arisen since the previous application.
-Juvenile Justice may assist with the presentation to the court of these new facts or circumstances should they arise.
+Young people who are refused bail can only reapply for bail if they were not legally represented when the previous application was dealt with or if new facts or circumstances have arisen since the previous application.
+Youth Justice may assist with the presentation to the court of these new facts or circumstances should they arise.

-Children under 18 are not usually kept in police cells - they are generally placed in a juvenile justice centre to await the sitting of the court.
+Children under 18 are not usually kept in police cells - they are generally placed in a Youth Justice centre to await the sitting of the court.